China's Wanda buys Dick Clark Productions for $1 billion

-BEIJING (AP) — China’s Dalian Wanda Group announced on Friday its $1 billion acquisition of Dick Clark Productions, the TV company that produces the Golden Globes and the “Miss America” pageant.
+BEIJING (AP) — China’s Dalian Wanda Group has added another entertainment trophy to its stable of overseas acquisitions, paying $1 billion for Dick Clark Productions, the TV company that produces the Golden Globes and the “Miss America” pageant.

-One of China’s most important conglomerates, Wanda already owns AMC Theatres and bought Legendary Entertainment for $3.5 billion in January.
-It also announced a movie partnership in September with Sony Pictures.
+Wanda is one of China’s most important conglomerates and China’s largest property developer.
+Its chairman, Wang Jianlin, is China’s richest man by most measures, with an estimated net worth exceeding $32 billion.

-Wanda’s push into the U.S. entertainment industry has raised alarm among some American lawmakers concerned about creative freedom and the promotion of Chinese propaganda.
-A group of legislators in September asked the U.S. Government Accountability Office to review Chinese takeovers.
+The company owns AMC Theatres and bought Legendary Entertainment for $3.5 billion in January.
+In September, it announced a movie partnership with Sony Pictures.

 Most Read Stories